jeremyfelt/webconference-2014/talk.md

 ## Trust

+We've covered Version Control, Provisioning, Deployment, and Testing.
+Each of these have shared a common thread - establish a workflow and then include everyone.

-You've hopefully noticed a common thread throughout each of these.
-Establishing a workflow and then including everyone is important.
-This establishes trust within your team.
-This trust is important in order to maintain an overall project workflow of rapid, incremental, improvements.
+Doing this creates trust within and outside your team.
+This trust is important in order to maintain a project flow that is always changing.

-### Establish a Workflow
-### Include Everyone

-## Wrap Up
+If you can get comfortable - and if you can get others comfortable - with the process used to create and push code... rapid, incremental improvements will follow.

-## Fin
+## Thank You!